-Pound rises ahead of expected Johnson resignation
+Pound rises as Boris Johnson announces resignation

 By Dearbail Jordan